intersystems/Samples-Data/README.md

 ************************************************************************************
 1. Download the repo to your local disk.
 2. Open the InterSystems IRIS Terminal.
-3. Enter the following command, where namespace is the namespace where you want to load the sample:
+3. Enter the following command (replacing with the namespace where you want to load the sample):

-   ZN "namespace"
+   ZN "mynamespace"
-4. Enter the following commands, where dir is the directory that contains this repo:
+4. Enter the following commands (replacing with the full path of the buildsample/buildsampledata.rtn file):

-   <p>set file=dir_"/buildsample/buildsampledata.mac"<p>
-   <p>do $system.OBJ.Load(file,"ck")<p>
-   <p>do ^buildsampledata<p>
-   <p>This loads & starts a routine that will load the rest of the sample and generate the data.<p>
+   do $system.OBJ.Load("full-path-to-buildsampledata.rtn","ck")
+   do ^buildsampledata
-5. Then answer the prompts.
+5. Then answer any prompts.